ImohAmos/Acquisition-Report-for-Fintech-Company-With-Google-Data-Studio/README.md

 - Which channel is performing better?
 - What is the funnel conversion for a given month on a platform?
 For example, step by step funnel conversion for December 2021, by channel.

+## Analytical Tools Used
+- Google Sheets
+- Google Data Studio

 ## Data Source
-Find the Data set [https://docs.google.com/spreadsheets/d/1gTEgjbcxGMdB1LsOgjzQwjJlZhUQ427BoacZ2jp-yAc/edit#gid=0]
+Find the Data set here [https://docs.google.com/spreadsheets/d/1gTEgjbcxGMdB1LsOgjzQwjJlZhUQ427BoacZ2jp-yAc/edit#gid=0]

 ![](microloan_company_excel_data.JPG)

-I added the data that was shared by the company through the add data tab on google data studio using Google sheets connector.
+I added the data that was shared by the company through the "add data" tab on Google Data Studio using Google sheets connector.

 It contains one sheet and columns like Months,Platform,Budgets,installs,Signups,LTV.

 ## Data Modelling,Transformation and Cleaning
 Data was efficiently cleaned and transformed on Google sheet.

+Find the transformed data set here [https://docs.google.com/spreadsheets/d/1kPcYThnuk_wLOHE22LQ9vyXhNxu-auQTqWJpW_YE_UU/edit#gid=0]

 See image below